The VLC generally represents low-income veterans who have meritorious claims under veterans benefits law. There is no charge for our services.

-The Veterans Law Clinic (VLC) does not compete with your National Veterans Service Officer who may have helped you with your original claim.
-The VLC helps you after the VSO is unable to take your case any further.
-So, the VLC plugs a gap in veterans' assistance by handling appeals to the BVA.
+The VLC does not compete with your National Veterans Service Officer (VSO) who may have helped you with your original claim.
+The VLC helps you after the VSO is unable to take your case any further—by handling appeals before the Regional Office, the Board of Veterans’ Appeals (BVA), and the U.S. Court of Appeals for Veterans Claims (CAVC).